shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 ## Dart

-Dart has a “hot reload” feature used commonly during Flutter development.
-This uses Dart’s “just-in-time” (JIT) compiler.
+Dart has a "hot reload" feature used commonly during Flutter development.
+This uses Dart’s "just-in-time" (JIT) compiler.
 A JIT compiler is a way of turning source code into machine code right before the computer executes it.
 It’s the way that JavaScript, JavaScript, Lua and many other languages typically work.
 Shorebird does not use Dart’s JIT, rather a customer interpreter we built.
-An interpreter is logic that is used to execute logic from source code directly, without “compiling” it (translating it to machine code).
+An interpreter is logic that is used to execute logic from source code directly, without "compiling" it (translating it to machine code).
 This is important in the context of updates, because use of an interpreter is required by Apple’s developer agreement when updating applications.
 Dart did not have a production-ready interpreter, but was designed in such a way that adding one was